WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-22-manage-kubernetes-resources-with-kustomize.md

 date: 2022-08-22
 author: Wolfgang Ofner
 categories: [Kubernetes, Cloud]
-tags: [Kubernetes, Kustomize, Flux, Azure Arc, Helm]
+tags: [Kubernetes, Kustomize, Flux, Azure Arc, GitOps, Deployment, Configuration Management]
-description: Kustomize allows you to easily create configuration files of your Kubernetes resources and is also used by Azure Arc to deploy your resources to Kubernetes.
+description: Discover the power of Kubernetes deployment with Flux, Kustomize, and Azure Arc.
+Streamline your GitOps workflow for efficient configuration management in this comprehensive guide.
 ---

-Azure Arc offers the Flux extensions to enable a GitOps workflow.
-You should know about Kustomize before you can use the Flux extension though.
+Azure Arc presents the Flux extensions as a powerful facilitator of the GitOps workflow.
+However, prior knowledge of Kustomize becomes indispensable for leveraging the full potential of the Flux extension.

-Today, I want to show you what Kustomize is and how it helps you to create a configuration file for your application and how to deploy your application using the Kustomize CLI.
+Today, our objective is to shed light on the essence of Kustomize and its profound impact on creating meticulous configuration files for your applications.

+Furthermore, I will guide you through the process of deploying your application using the Kustomize CLI, equipping you with the necessary expertise in application deployment.
+Let's dive right in and explore the wonders of Kustomize!

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).

 ## Kustomize - Kubernetes Native Configuration Management

-<a href="https://kustomize.io/" target="_blank" rel="noopener noreferrer">Kustomize</a> is an open-source tool to customize your Kubernetes configuration.
-In contrast to Helm, Kustomize does not rely on templates to manage your configuration files.
-Additionally, Kustomize ist part of kubectl since version 1.14.
-This means that you don't have to install anything and can use it in combination with kubectl.
+<a href="https://kustomize.io/" target="_blank" rel="noopener noreferrer">Kustomize</a> is powerful open-source tool designed to customize your Kubernetes configuration seamlessly.
+Unlike Helm, Kustomize takes a different approach by eliminating the need for templates to manage your configuration files.
+Notably, Kustomize has become an integral part of kubectl since version 1.14, allowing you to leverage its capabilities without any additional installations.

-Kustomize scans your folders and creates a kustomization file that contains information and references about all YAML files it found.
-This kustomization file can be applied to your Kubernetes cluster.
+When you unleash Kustomize on your folders, it diligently scans and compiles a comprehensive kustomization file.
+This file acts as a centralized hub, capturing vital information and references to all the YAML files discovered during the scanning process.
+Once you have your kustomization file in hand, you can effortlessly apply it to your Kubernetes cluster, bringing your configuration to life.

-Let's create a demo application and see Kustomize in action.
+To witness the power of Kustomize firsthand, let's create a demo application and observe Kustomize in action.

 ## Deploy an Application to Kubernetes with Kustomize